vuejs/docs/src/guide/events.md

   },
   methods: {
     greet(event) {
-      // `this` inside methods points to the Vue instance alert('Hello ' + this.name + '!')
+      // `this` inside methods points to the current active instance alert('Hello ' + this.name + '!')
       // `event` is the native DOM event if (event) {